A full splitting algorithm for fractional programs with structured numerators and denominators: Introduction

 The rest of this paper is structured as follows.
 Section \ref{sec2} presents the necessary preliminary notions and results, while Section \ref{sec3} introduces the stationarity notions used in this paper and explores their relationships.
 In Section \ref{sec4}, we introduce Adaptive FSPS and discuss the benefits of integrating the extrapolated step and adopting an adaptive version.
-Section \ref{sec5} and Section \ref{sec6} are dedicated to establishing subsequential and global convergence properties of Adaptive FSPS under the Kurdyka-\L ojasiewicz assumption, respectively.
-Section \ref{sec7} introduces a practical adaptation of Adaptive FSPS by integrating nonmonotone line search, aiming to reduce dependence on unknown parameters.
-Furthermore, we conduct numerical experiments demonstrating the promising performance of this practical algorithm in two specific applications.
-Lastly, Section \ref{sec8} contains our conclusions.
+Section \ref{sec5} and Section \ref{sec6} are dedicated to establishing subsequential and global convergence properties of Adaptive FSPS under the KL assumption, respectively.
+In Section \ref{sect7} we discuss several relevant aspects related to the conceptual algorithm FSPS.
+Section \ref{sec8} introduces a practical adaptation of Adaptive FSPS by integrating nonmonotone line search, aiming to reduce dependence on unknown parameters, and conduct numerical experiments demonstrating the promising performance.
+Lastly, Section \ref{sec9} contains our conclusions.